 Asking the right interview questions is just the first step to finding the right cultural fit.
 You must also educate your hiring managers on best practices to ensure they pursue only the best candidates for your business.

-The most successful hires fit both the job and your workplace culture.
-There are certain best practices to a culture fit assessment.
 Here are four key steps you should keep in mind during the interview process when it comes to finding a cultural fit:

 1. Give candidates the full view of your organization.

 People are good at self-excluding when they know a job isn't the right fit, especially if they only see the inside of the hiring manager's office.
 According to a 2017 study, 47 percent of people are actively seeking new job opportunities because their company culture is not a good fit.

 When in the interview process, invite your top candidates on a tour of your building and introduce them to a range of managers and employees.
 Let them get a feel for the environment, and encourage them to ask their potential colleagues questions.
 Doing these things gives you a chance to observe how they might fit into the culture, and it allows them to assess whether they belong with your company.
 It also gives each individual a chance to view themselves in your company environment and offers a nice change of scenery from a normal, sit-down interview.